 The Fund maintains positions in non-derivative financial instruments in accordance with its investment management strategy.
-The Fund's investment portfolio comprises of equity securities of listed companies, mutual funds and sukuks..
+The Fund's investment portfolio comprises of equity securities of listed companies, mutual funds and sukuks.

-The Fund's investment manager has been given discretionary authority to manage the assets in line with the Fund's investment objectives.
+The Fund Manager has been given discretionary authority to manage the assets in line with the Fund's investment objectives.
 Compliance with the target asset allocations and the composition of the portfolio are monitored by the Fund's Board.

-In instances where the portfolio has diverged from target asset allocations, the Fund's investment manager is obliged to take actions to rebalance the portfolio in line with the established targets, within the prescribed time limits.
+In instances where the portfolio has diverged from target asset allocations, the Fund Manager is obliged to take actions to rebalance the portfolio in line with the established targets, within the prescribed time limits.